-In network: \$15 copay per office visit.
-10% coinsurance after deductible for other outpatient services.
+In network: 10% coinsurance after deductible per visit

 Marital Counseling, Stress Counseling and Family Therapy

 Marital and couples counseling, family therapy and counseling for stress-related conditions are covered.
 You may obtain these services from any mental health professional in the DHMP network without a referral from your primary care provider.